 Ready for summer?
 It’s easy to decorate with red, white, and blue using bandanas!
-Thanks to Oriental Trading for inspiring these Patriotic Summer Bandanna Crafts to get you started
+Get started with these inspiring these Patriotic Summer Bandanna Crafts to get you started

 Of all the decor in my house that get changed seasonally, I get most excited about the front door wreath.
 It’s so easy to swap out and it’s fun to make something new for each season.
 Plus there is something fresh to great my guests when they come over.